Inverness in a day

 There’s nothing quite like a delicious dinner after a full day out exploring Inverness.
 So if you’re not sure what to do in Inverness for dinner, eat your heart out at one of our restaurants.
 Here at the Kingsmills Hotel, we have three delightful restaurants that serve up a delicious array of Scottish culinary treats.
 Bon appétit!

-After dinner: Whisky Tasting in our Inverness Whisky Bar
+After dinner: Whisky Tasting

 There’s only one way to end a day in the Scottish Highlands, and that is with a dram of our famous Highland whisky!
 Join us for a tipple at our Whisky Bar, and toast a day well spent in the Scottish Highlands.
 Sláinte!